MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 To provide your users with easy access to results from your organization, add a Microsoft Search in Bing search box to any intranet site or page.
 These are some of the benefits:

 - A search box on your intranet portal provides a familiar, trusted entry point to start searching
-- Can be added to your SharePoint (classic and modern), WordPress, SalesForce, Confluence, and other intranet pages and sites
+- Can be added to your SharePoint (classic and modern), SalesForce, Confluence, and other intranet pages and sites
 - Supports all major web browsers, including Google Chrome and Microsoft Edge
 - Only search suggestions from your organization appear, web suggestions are never included
 - Takes users to a Microsoft Search in Bing work results page, which excludes ads and web results